cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   `Ns` bytes long.
 - "UnblindedElement": The unblinded element output by `Unblind()`, a serialized `Element` of `Ne` bytes long.
-- "Info": The client `info` parameter, an opaque byte string.
 - "Output": The OPRF output, a byte string of length `Nh` bytes.

 Test vectors with batch size B > 1 have inputs separated by a comma